Opening GM Role & Responsibilities

 Additionally, you can never be too organized: from files, forms and handbooks being updated and backed-up on hard drives to crash kits being stocked at every terminal.
 The facility should be organized as well.
 Not only to ensure efficient travel paths, flow and/or thru-put but to ensure efficiency & mis on every shelf as well (from BOH to server side stations: if it’s not 100% necessary, it shouldn’t be there).

-Remember - the best way to show your respect is to inspect: when you delegate be sure to follow-up and recognize that things have been done correctly (praise) or find additional opportunities for improvement (coach).
+Remember - the best way to show your respect is to inspect: whatever you delegate to your GM, just be sure to follow-up and recognize that things have been done correctly (praise) or find additional opportunities for improvement (coach).

 Ideally, a GM will come to you with their own list for prioritizing or suggested prioritization (I would be concerned if they didn’t) but they will rarely take a task away from you if you've taken on too much yourself and will never be able to read your mind... so leave time (or make time) for just hanging out together and talking.
 Maintaining open communication starts with just getting used to talking.
 Share as much as you can - stories, philosophies, other business ideas, strengths, weaknesses, etc...
 Brainstorm together.
 Critique your own restaurant together.
 Critique other restaurants together.
 And if you don't already, just gradually get to know each other.
 Knowing your interests, biggest concerns, fears, pet-peeves, perceptions, values, etc... will make it easier for them to know what you might want them to do when no rule exists or when SOPs conflict.

 No matter how much you plan - there will always be surprises.
-The key is to nail down the basics so that no-one is busy putting out the fires that should have been prevented in the first place when those surprises do pop up.
+The key is to nail down the basics so that no-one is busy putting out the fires that should have been prevented in the first place and has the support and culture in place to weather those suprise storms that will pop up.

-Good Luck and keep the questions coming (the more specific the better) as there are quite a few experts with whom I discuss these questions and they all have such varied experiences that I’m sure you’ll find us collectively a ready, willing and capable helping hand.
+Good Luck and keep the questions coming (the more specific the better) as there are quite a few experts with whom I discuss these questions and they all have such varied experiences that I’m sure you’ll find us collectively ready, willing and valuable resources.